SahraMohamad/Electra/README.md

 ### AI/ML
 - Cerebras: Crucial for any agentic framework, but especially for simulation research
 - Llama 3.1 (7B and 80B): Amazing LLM models in general, especially for fine-tuning and open-source tooling
-- GPT-4o-mini: Perfect for generating and extracting structured data
+- Pydantic + GPT-4o-mini: Perfect for generating and extracting structured data

 ### Front-End
 - CSS: For styling